sukuya/auto-translation-book/_build/html/_sources/intro.md

-# Welcome to your Jupyter Book
+# Introduction

-This is a small sample book to give you a feel for how book content is structured.
+This is book on automatic text and speech translation.
+This book covers the fundamentals of Automatic Translation with a focus on Speech Translation.

 :::{note}
 Here is a note!